nitasn/starry-knight/README.md

 Features:
 * Add stars anywhere with whatever mass (and an initial velocity )
 * Let stars draw traces behind them as they travel
-* Get the current state as JSON (and upload it to reconstruct the situation)
+* Download the current state as a JSON (and upload it to reconstruct the situation)
 * Draw the stars' velocity vectors

 The grid itself is implemented over a JS canvas.